SWFSC/swfscDAS/README.md

 status](https://ci.appveyor.com/api/projects/status/github/smwoodman/swfscDAS?branch=master&svg=true)](https://ci.appveyor.com/project/smwoodman/swfscDAS)
 <!-- badges: end -->

-Warning: `swfscDAS` is still under active development\!
-Please consult with the author (<sam.woodman@noaa.gov>) before using it.

-This package contains functions designed for processing and analyzing DAS data generated using the WinCruz program by the Southwest Fisheries Science Center.
-Functionality currently includes reading DAS data into a data frame, processing this data (extracting state and condition information for each DAS event), and summarizing sighting and effort information.
+This package contains functions designed for processing and analyzing shipboard DAS data generated using the WinCruz program from the Southwest Fisheries Science Center.
+It is intended to standardize and streamline basic DAS data processing.
+Functionality currently includes reading DAS data into a data frame, processing this data (extracting state and condition information for each DAS event), and summarizing sighting, effort, and comment information.
+Learn more in `vignette("swfscDAS")`

 ## Installation